XanderSnelder/odin-recipes/README.md

-This repository contains my first ever HTML webpage, created with the Odin project!
+This repository contains my first ever HTML webpage created with the Odin project!